 This time, though, I’m going to show you how to make delicious, dairy-free almond milk.
 Since going Paleo a year ago, and knowing dairy sensitivity comes with Celiac Disease, our family doesn’t drink cow’s milk.
 That’s not to say I can 100% give up on cheese though I do try; my nickname growing up was mouse and I’m trying REAL hard not to live up to it.

 This recipe was really easy, though it requires some prep work, and is fun to have your 2-year-old help squeeze the bag (and make a total mess).
+You can find how to make coconut milk here.

 *Note: this is a two day process so you do have to plan ahead